top of page

 Fort Benning is home to the Infantry; therefore, it's reasonable that the National Infantry and Soldier Museum is just outside the gates of Fort Benning's United States Army Maneuver Center of Excellence.

-Experience the "Last 100 Yards" at the museum from the Infantrymen's perspective.
-Realistic, life-size displays infused with technology depict significant battles in the Infantry's history.
+You can experience the "Last 100 Yards" at the museum from the Infantrymen's perspective.
+Realistic, life-size displays are infused with technology that depicts significant battles in the Infantry's history.

 National Civil War Naval Museum